Find the best practice amp to help you progress faster. Our resident guitar teacher cuts to the chase to give you his stand-out picks.

 Controlling the amp models and effects in the app is fairly straightforward.
 The signal chain is laid out as a virtual pedalboard with 6 effect pedal type slots and one amp model as below:

-There's a great list of the effects pedals here and the amp models here.
-It's not the 'everything plus the kitchen sink' approach that you can get in more expensive units or PG's software modeling apps but there's a pretty good selection.
+There’s a great list of the effects pedals here and the amp models here.
+It’s not the ‘everything plus the kitchen sink’ approach that you can get in more expensive units or PG’s software modeling apps, but there’s a pretty good selection.
 They did a good job emulating the preamp and power amps of popular amp models.

 The effects and amps are more or less fixed apart from firmware updates.
-They have added new effects and amps in a couple of firmware updates, some for free as well as the Jimi Hendrix expansion pack that's available for $20.
-I'm all in favor of being able to access new paid options via a store section but they add these as selectable options in the main interface which is annoying.
+They have added new effects and amps in a couple of firmware updates, some for free as well as the Jimi Hendrix expansion pack that’s available for $20.
+I’m all in favor of being able to access new paid options via a store section, but they add these as selectable options in the main interface, which is annoying.

-At the time of writing the number 1 patch is in fact "Metallica" with over 155k downloads.
-It's a great heavy patch that had me playing those Locrian style riffs for longer than I'd planned.
-They can be a great source of inspiration or distraction but more importantly, they can help players find the tone they're looking for without having to tweak all those parameters themselves.
+At the time of writing, the number 1 patch is, in fact, “Metallica” with over 155k downloads.
+It’s a great heavy patch that had me playing those Locrian-style riffs for longer than I’d planned.
+They can be a great source of inspiration or distraction, but more importantly, they can help players find the tone they’re looking for without having to tweak all those parameters themselves.

-On one patch I could swear there was an actual reverb spring sitting several meters from the amp.
-I don't know how they achieve this and it's a bit uncanny.
+On one patch, I could swear there was an actual reverb spring sitting several meters from the amp.
+I don’t know how they achieve this and it’s a bit uncanny.
 For some patches, you may actually want to tone it down a bit.

 The Spark 40 on a table.
-Ideally it should be closer to the edge to reduce low frequency build up
+Ideally, it should be closer to the edge to reduce low-frequency build-up.

 The Spark 40 app’s backing tracks and smart jam options

-Positive Grid have taken software and hardware integration to another level with the Spark 40 producing a compact amp that's crazy versatile and a system that 'just works' for home practice use.
-They've shown the way forward in this respect and once you've seen what they can do it's hard not to want more - like an inbuilt looper, downloadable effects, a wireless guitar connection and what about battery power?
-You've got to pinch yourself and remember this is a sub $300 amp.
-It's not without flaws either.
-For some, the bass-heavy sound is an issue and while it can be addressed, it is a hassle.
-But there are legions of fans who love the sound straight out of the box.
+Positive Grid has taken software and hardware integration to another level, with the Spark 40 producing a compact amp that’s crazy versatile and a system that ‘just works’ for home practice use.
+They’ve shown the way forward in this respect, and once you’ve seen what they can do, it’s hard not to want more – like an inbuilt looper, downloadable effects, a wireless guitar connection, and what about battery power?

 - Power: 40W Class D

-- Speaker: 2x4"
+- Speaker: 2×4″

 - Models: 30